CawaMS/EnableProfilerForCompute/How to enable Application Insights Profiler on Azure Compute resources.md

 # How to enable Application Insights Profiler on Azure Compute resources

 This walkthrough demonstrates how to enable Application Insights Profiler on an ASP.NET applications hosted by Azure Compute resources.
-The examples include Virtual Machine and Virtual Machine Scale Sets.
+The examples include support for Virtual Machine, Virtual Machine Scale Sets, Services Fabric, Cloud Services, and applicatons hosted on on-prem servers.

 The following will be presented in the walkthrough:
 * Overview
-* Prerequisites for the Walkthrough
-* Enable the Profiler on Azure Compute resources
+* Enable the Profiler on Azure Virtual Machines v2
-* What to Add If You Have an Existing VM Template
-* Working with Virtual Machine Scale Set
+* Enable the Profiler on Virtual Machine Scale Sets
+* Enable the Profiler on Service Fabric applications
+* Enable the Profiler on Cloud Services applications
+* Enable the Profiler on classic Azure Virtual Machines
+* Enable the Profiler on on-premise servers
 * Troubleshooting
 * Feedback